Gold Coast Model Railway Club Inc.

 Picture

-The South Coast service was a slow one, with maximum speeds reaching 60km/hr in sections and a trip from Brisbane to the coast coukd take 3 or more hours.
-Just like elsewhere throughout the world, the advent of cars and trucks destroyed the service.
-However when the railway was closed, the roads could not cope with the volumes of traffic and it was not unusual for a 3 to 4 hour trip to the Gold Coast on the weekend.
+The South Coast service was a slow one, with maximum speeds reaching 60km/hr so a trip from Brisbane to the South (Gold) coast could take 3 or more hours.
+Just like elsewhere throughout the world, the advent of cars and trucks meant demand for the service fell away, but when the railway was closed, the roads could not cope with the volumes of traffic and it was not unusual for a 3 to 4 hour trip to the Gold Coast on the weekend.

 The trains depicted are a PB15 locomotive and Evans cars.